Introduction - Physician Assistant Program Admission Process

 If I completed the equivalent of a bachelor’s degree (or higher level degree) outside of the United States, what must I do to be eligible for admission?

 You must have your higher education record, including all course work and completed degree(s), evaluated by an organization accredited and licensed to do so.
 This evaluation must result in the determination of level of degree equivalency, as compared degrees completed and recognized within the United States.
 You must also be assigned a letter grade to each course and an overall GPA by the evaluating organization.
-In addition, you must complete a TOEFL examination and achieve a score of at least 20 in each of the four categories.
-(Please see requirements regarding TOEFL listed above.)

 If I have completed another health professions degree, or a medical degree from a United States or foreign medical school, am I eligible for advanced standing?
 Will I be given credit for some of the PA program coursework for courses that I completed prior to entering PA school?